oSoWoSo/xut/README.md

    (for installation/update).
    - the `tput` tool from _ncurses_ (optional).

-	Note that `xut` _will run in other distributions_ that have the above tools available, but installing (-i) and upgrading (-u) packages is disabled.
+>Note that `xut` _will run in other distributions_ that have the above tools available, but installing (-i) and upgrading (-u) packages is disabled.
 In this case, `xi` is not needed.

+>**(*)** `xut` uses posix sh and tries to use only the posix userland utilities.
+The `local` keyword may be used in the future, but effort is being made to use only the extensions that are supported in gnu coreutils, busybox and the bsd userland (additional arguments).

 ### Todo